Uganda Airlines: Awards and recognition

 In March 2021, Uganda Airlines was awarded the World's Youngest Aircraft Fleet Award, given by Ch-Aviation, an industry information collector and publisher based in the city of Chur, in Switzerland.
 The publication cited the average age of the aircraft in the Uganda Airlines fleet at 1.15 years as of March 2021.
 In January 2022, Uganda Airlines again topped the list of the youngest fleet among the world's airlines.
 Its six aircraft averaged 2.06 years, as of January 2022.
 In January 2023, the age of its aircraft averaged slightly over three years, making UR the youngest fleet in Africa, for three years in a row (2021–2023).
 In 2023, the fleet averaged 3.01 years.
+The airline once again won the "Youngest Fleet in Africa" award in 2024.